Life After Endometriosis Surgery: How to Build Your Post-Op Care Team

 Acupuncture & Integrative Medicine

-When to start: Many people benefit from starting acupuncture before surgery to optimize their body’s readiness to heal, reduce inflammation, and calm the nervous system.
+When to start: Many people benefit from starting acupuncture before surgery to reduce inflammation, calm the nervous system, and optimize the body’s readiness to heal.
 If that wasn’t part of your plan, no worries.
-Starting in the weeks after surgery is a great time too.
-Most people can safely begin acupuncture within 1–2 weeks post-op, depending on the procedure and your surgeon’s guidance.
+Most people can safely begin (or resume) acupuncture within 1–2 weeks post-op, depending on the procedure and your surgeon’s guidance.

-What it does post-surgery: Acupuncture supports post-op recovery by reducing pain and inflammation, improving pelvic circulation and tissue healing, calming the nervous system (which is often in overdrive after years of chronic pain), and helping regulate your hormones and cycle as your body recalibrates.
+Why it matters: Acupuncture supports post-op recovery by reducing pain and inflammation, improving pelvic circulation and tissue healing, calming the nervous system (which is often in overdrive after years of chronic pain), and helping regulate your hormones and cycle as your body recalibrates.
 Herbal medicine and targeted supplements can further support hormone metabolism, gut repair, and immune balance, all of which matter for long-term endo management.

 What to expect: Weekly sessions are typical in the first phase of recovery, gradually spacing out as you stabilize.
 Many people notice meaningful shifts within 3–6 weeks of consistent treatment.